Vipth/Card-Game-Handler/README.md

-# This program is meant to handle a deck of cards for poker (Texas Holdem).
+# Deck Handler for poker.